 - Run on time: Show up early for all client meetings and if you are unavoidably detained, apologize.
 Meet all delivery dates early and if you are unable to meet them as promised, apologize and offer your client a discount on your service or product as a show of good faith.

 - Be organized and prepared for all meetings: This tells your client that you value and respect them and appreciate their business.

 - Demonstrate warmth: Through your words, tone of voice and actions, show your clients that you value your relationship with them as people, over and above your business relationship.

 - Be empathetic: Take your clients feelings and circumstances into consideration by making decisions that work these into your business solutions.
-Study: Empathic Men Are Better Lovers
+Sensitive Guys Make Better Lovers (Confirms Science)

 - Put principles above profit: Be flexible and willing to compromise in order to meet your client's needs.
 At the same time, be unwilling to sacrifice your core values...even in the face of a great business opportunity.
 This tells your client that they can always trust you to do the right thing by them.